Quasi-alternating surgeries: Algorithms and Strategies

+Note that Step $(3)$ and $(4)$ will in theory always terminate and return all branching sets, since every link $B$ in a $3$-manifold $M$ admits a surgery description along a link in $S^3$.
+However, in practice we iterate only through links in the HTW table with a small subset of chosen surgery coefficients. \end{rem}

-\begin{strat}[Tangle exterior search] Search for a tangle exterior of a strongly invertible knot $K$. \begin{enumerate} \item Using the Branch Locus Search \ref{strat:branchlocussearch}, identify for some integer $n\in\Z$ a triple of links $B_n$, $B_{n+1}$ and $B_{n+1/2}$ in $S^3$ such that
+\begin{strat}[Tangle exterior search] Search for a tangle exterior of a strongly invertible knot $K$. \begin{enumerate} \item Using the branch set search \ref{strat:branchlocussearch}, identify for some integer $n\in\Z$ a triple of links $B_n$, $B_{n+1}$ and $B_{n+1/2}$ in $S^3$ such that

-\item Choose a (reduced) diagram $D$ of $B=B_{n+1/2}$. \item For each crossing $c$ in the diagram $D$: \begin{enumerate} \item Check if the two smoothings of $D$ at $c$ are a pair of links with exteriors diffeomorphic to those of $B_n$ and $B_{n+1}$. \item If so, check if changing the crossing at $c$ unknots $B_{n+1/2}$ using the unknot recognition algorithm~\cite{BBP+}. \item Verify that the exterior of the crossing $c$ is a tangle exterior of $K$ as follows: \begin{enumerate} \item Let $\delta$ be a crossing disk for the crossing $c$.
+\item Choose a (reduced) diagram $D$ of $B=B_{n+1/2}$. \item For each crossing $c$ in the diagram $D$: \begin{enumerate} \item Check if the two smoothings of $D$ at $c$ are a pair of links with exteriors diffeomorphic to those of $B_n$ and $B_{n+1}$. \item If so, check if changing the crossing at $c$ unknots $B_{n+1/2}$ using the unknot recognition algorithm~\cite{BBP+}.
+If this is the case, we expect that the exterior of $c$ is the tangle exterior of $K$, since four of its tangle fillings give the correct branching sets. \item Verify that the exterior of the crossing $c$ is a tangle exterior of $K$ as follows: \begin{enumerate} \item Let $\delta$ be a crossing disk for the crossing $c$, i.e.\ an embedded disk $\delta \subset S^{3}$ transversally intersecting the link $B$ at exactly two points in its interior that projects to an arc in the diagram plane meeting $D$ only at the crossing $c$.
 Form the double branched cover $N$ of $S^3-\bdry \delta$ along $B$. \item The Conway sphere $\bdry N(\delta)$ lifts to a torus $F$ in $N$ that bounds a knot manifold to one side and a pair-of-pants $\times S^1$ to the other side.
 SnapPy~\cite{CDGW} can search for the splitting torus $F$ in $N$ as a normal surface and perform operations on it. \item Split $N$ along $F$ and take the piece $N_1$ with one boundary component. \item Check if $N_1$ is isometric to the exterior of $K$.
 If so, the exterior of the crossing $c$ in the diagram $D$ is the desired tangle exterior. \end{enumerate} \end{enumerate} \end{enumerate} \end{strat}